Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah, right.

-We just didn't get.
+right that we just didn't get.

 Yeah, but now I don't know.

-And Erika Betts, maybe he's Belgian.
+And Erica Betz, maybe he's Belgium.

 But I thought, isn't his uncle a Nazi or something?